sfregolina/product-page/README.md

 - Zoom in animation
 - Footer

-The aim of this project is practising with responsive design, flex box, sass, javascript, git and webpack.
+The aim of this project is practising with responsive design, flexbox, sass, javascript, git and webpack.

  ## Commands